murtato/tictactoe-attempt-GADTLA9/README.md

 # WDI DTLA 9 Class Repository

-Welcome to the WDI SM 22 class repository.
+Welcome to the WDI DTLA 9 class repository.
 Here is where we will store the information you need as students.
 This includes important links and readings, in-class examples, prompts and solutions for exercises, labs, homework and projects.